salt-labs/docs/content/tutorials/kubernetes/etcd/quorum.md

 vim container.json
 ```

-- Once healthy, fix-up the control-plane to be 1 node
+- Once healthy, fix-up the control-plane to be 1 node.

 ```bash